Southern stuns No. 8 LSU baseball 7-2

 BATON ROUGE- Southern baseball pulled off a upset 7-2 win over No. 8 LSU Tuesday evening and Lee-Hines Field.
 This was the Jaguars 3rd all-time win over the Tigers and first since 2005.

 Junior RHP Eli Finney got the start for Southern and was dominant.
-He pitched 7 innings and only allowed 1 hit, 1 run while striking out 7.
-He held LSU hitless through 7 innings.
+He pitched 7 innings and only allowed 1 hit and 1 run while striking out 7.
+He held LSU hitless through 6 innings.

-Senior outfielder Antoine Duplantis went 0-5 and struck out once.
-Junior infielder Josh Smith wasn't able to keep up his momentum from a successful weekend at the plate.
-He also went hitless during his four trips to the plate striking out twice.
+LSU senior outfielder Antoine Duplantis went 0-5 and struck out once.
+Junior infielder Josh Smith wasn't able to keep up his momentum from a successful weekend at the plate against Texas A&M. He went hitless during his four trips to the plate and struck out twice.

 Freshman RHP Landon Marceaux got his first start in 3 weeks for LSU and was roughed up early.
-He would only go 1.2 innings, allowing 5 hits, and 5 runs.
-He also walked 2 and struck out one.
+He would only go 1.2 innings, allowing 5 hits and 5 runs.
+He also walked 2 and struck out 1.

 3rd baseman Tyler LaPorte went 3-5 for the Jags, scoring twice with 1 RBI.
 Willie Ward also added 2 hits and 2 RBIs in the win.

+“There’s not much to say from our standpoint,” head coach Paul Mainieri said.
+“We were beaten by a team that played a lot better than we did, that was a lot hungrier than we were.
+Their pitcher totally handcuffed us, and their hitters were very tough outs for us tonight.
+They deserved to win and completely outplayed us.”

-Up next Southern will host University of New Orleans at Lee-Hines Field.
+Up next Southern will host University of New Orleans at Lee-Hines Field on Wednesday.
 LSU will head on the road to Missouri for a three game series against the Tigers.

 More News